A “remarkable lesion”: the causes and effects of demyelinating diseases

 Image: Part of the illustration from ‘Pathological Anatomy’ by Sir Robert Carswell.
 Credit: Wellcome Library, London.

 - Shift.ms is a social network run by its users where 'young MSers' meet to share experiences.
-They have produced two short films exploring a young person's experience of being diagnosed with MS. See them here and here.
+They have produced two short films exploring a young person's experience of being diagnosed with MS. Watch one of them, ‘Gallop’, on YouTube.

 - The MS society has produced several short videos about the research that they fund into new treatments for MS. This one goes behind the scenes at the Cambridge Centre for Myelin Repair to find out more about their 2010 stem cell research breakthrough.